Your child's hearing

 The information in Sound Waves was developed by Aussie Deaf Kids, an organisation dedicated to improving the outcomes of children with a hearing loss by providing support and information to families raising a deaf child in Australia.

-Thank you to Donna McDonald, Katy O'Callaghan, David Appleby and Alison King (Principal Audiologist, Paediatric Services, Australian Hearing) for their contribution to this resource for families.
+Thank you to Donna McDonald, Katy O'Callaghan, David Appleby and Alison King (Principal Audiologist, Paediatric Services, Hearing Australia) for their contribution to this resource for families.

-Special thanks to the parents in our online group, Aussie Deaf Kids with Unilateral Loss, who have provided their experiences and insights into the information families need in the journey their child with a unilateral hearing loss.
+A special thanks to the parents in our online group who have provided their experiences and insights into the information families need in the journey with their child with a unilateral hearing loss.